 Our note begins with an offering of solidarity and path for social change through current programming and the degrees we offer.
 The department of Sociology and Criminology also acknowledges that while our field of study utilizes scientific techniques to examine and illustrate the roots of systematic inequality in our society, we still have work to do as a department of individuals, as a unit in a system of higher education, as authorities over the curriculum we teach, and as a discipline.
 It is important to also admit that we need your help.
-As citizens of Kentucky and the US more generally, public education needs your support.
+As citizens of Kentucky, (perhaps) the US, and the world, public education needs your support.
 We encourage you to use your own power to make decisions which support unity, and opportunity for all.

 The Department of Sociology & Criminology is a student-centered department, offering programs and course work designed to expand awareness and understanding of the social causes and consequences of human behavior in groups, including diverse societies, cultures, and organizations.